TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

    platforms.
 Non-Unix operating systems are a different story; the installation strategies on those systems are so different that the prefix and exec-prefix are meaningless, and set to the empty string.
-Note that compiled Python bytecode files are platform independent (but not independent from the Python version by which they were compiled!).
+Note that compiled Python bytecode files are platform independent (but not independent kutoka the Python version by which they were compiled!).

    System administrators will know how to configure the :program:`mount` or